 - Who controls the data (you, UNH, a research center, the funder)?

 - Before you decide how you will manage the data, you need to know if you have the authority to control it or if you have to abide by external requirements.

 - How long should the data be retained? (e.g. 3-5 years, 10-20 years, permanently)

 - Not all data needs to be retained indefinitely.
 Figure out what's important to keep long-term and make sure your plan for those datasets is solid.

 License and acknowledgement

-The Data Management Toolkit was created by Sherry Vellucci and Eleta Exline and is maintained by Eleta Exline.
+The Data Management Toolkit was created and is maintained by Sherry Vellucci and Eleta Exline.
 It is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 This guide was initially adapted from the MIT Libraries Data Management and Publishing Guide with additional content from the CalTech Library Data Management Guide (with grateful acknowledgement to MIT Librarians and George Porter @ the California Institute of Technology)